raffitch/flowmeter/README.md

 legend so multiple runs overlay for easy comparison, and completed runs are summarised with the average pulses per second.

+Each log entry includes a **Delete** button so unwanted runs can be removed from the plot and excluded from CSV exports before saving.

 CSV exports show all runs side by side: the first column lists the timestamps while each additional column contains one run labelled with its pressure in MPa.
 Comment lines report the total pulses for each run.